 By the end of the module, students should be able to:

-- understand and produce the main ideas of complex text on concrete and abstract topics
+• Understand the main ideas and some detail of complex texts on concrete and abstract topics.

-- write clear detailed text on a wide range of subjects; explain viewpoints on topical issues, giving advantages and disadvantages
+• Write clear, detailed text on a wide range of subjects; explain viewpoints on topical issues.

 This module will cover items such as: giving advice; describing anecdotes in the past; expressing commands; making promises; expressing wishes; talking about hypothesis; making predictions; giving opinions; justifying actions; expressing agreement and disagreement.